-As of December 31, 2021, we had RMB1832.6 million (US\$287.6 million) in cash, cash equivalents and short-term investments.
+As of December 31, 2022, we had RMB1,458.2 million (US\$211.4 million) in cash, cash equivalents and short-term investments.
 We had received total net proceeds of approximately US\$220.2 million from our initial public offering in 2021 (including in connection with the underwriters' exercise of the over-allotment options in full).
 We believe our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
-However, we might need to raise additional capital to complete the development and commercialization of our lead product candidates, GC012F, for the treatment of r/r MM and B-NHL, GC027, for the treatment of r/r T-ALL, and GC502 for the treatment of B-cell malignancies and our other product candidates and in connection with our continuing operations and other planned activities.
+However, we might need to raise additional capital to complete the development and commercialization of our product candidates, including but not limited to, GC012F, for the treatment of r/r MM, newly diagnosed multiple myeloma, or NDMM, and B-cell non-Hodgkin lymphoma, or B-NHL, GC502, for the treatment of B-cell malignancies, and GC007g, for the treatment of B-ALL and our other product candidates and in connection with our continuing operations and other planned activities.
 Our future capital requirements will depend on many factors, including:

-- the progress, results and costs of laboratory testing, manufacturing, and preclinical and clinical development for our current product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - the development requirements of other product candidates that we may pursue; - the timing and amounts of any milestone or royalty payments we may be required to make under future license agreements, if we enter into such agreements; - the costs of expanding our research and development capacities and manufacturing infrastructure into the United States, including hiring additional research and development, clinical, quality control and manufacturing personnel; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval;
+- the progress, results and costs of laboratory testing, manufacturing, and preclinical and clinical development for our current product candidates; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials of other product candidates that we may pursue; - the development requirements of other product candidates that we may pursue;

-- the amount of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, obtaining, maintaining, protecting and enforcing our intellectual property rights and defending against any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.
+- the timing and amounts of any milestone or royalty payments we may be required to make under future license agreements, if we enter into such agreements; - the costs of expanding our research and development capacities and manufacturing infrastructure into the United States, including hiring additional research and development, clinical, quality control and manufacturing personnel; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, obtaining, maintaining, protecting and enforcing our intellectual property rights and defending against any intellectual property-related claims; - the costs of operating as a public company; and - the extent to which we acquire or in-license other product candidates and technologies.